abdelrazekAli/wyldpay/README.md

   - Integrated multiple payment gateways including Stripe, PayPal, and Apple Pay for secure and flexible payments.

 - **Caching and Pagination**
-  - Implemented Redis caching and pagination to improve performance, speed up data retrieval, and reduce load times.
+  - Implemented Redis caching and Pagination to improve performance, speed up data retrieval, and reduce load times.

 - **Containerization with Docker**
-  - Containerized the application using Docker for consistency and easy deployment.
+  - Containerized the application using Docker for streamlined deployment and environment consistency.

 - **Security best practices**
-  - Applied security standards like rate limiting, CORS, data encryption, JWT authentication, input validation, and sanitization.
+  - Applied security standards like rate limiting, CORS, data encryption, JWT tokens, input validation, and sanitization.

 - **Additional features**
   - Developed additional features such as discount coupons, tips, invoices, emails, subscription plans, and more.